Would you betray your pacifist principles and record a promotional video for land mines?

 Lie: “Peter exclusively uses his trusted Neumann U87, arguably the best known and most widely used studio microphone in the world.”

 Truth: Peter doesn’t even know how to correctly pronounce the name Neumann.
-He is the proud owner of a second-hand Chinese condenser he got off eBay for $65.
+He is the proud owner of a USB mic he found on eBay for $65, and he foolishly thinks people can’t tell the difference.

 5. Home studio

-Lie: It sounds like Thomas really voiced those national campaigns, doesn’t it?
+Lie: Listening to his samples, it sounds like Thomas really voiced those national campaigns, doesn’t it?

 7a.
 Languages and accents